 New research by Alessandro Pierattini, assistant professor of architecture, adds nuance to the broadly accepted view that the crane was not in use until 515 B.C. by demonstrating how forerunners to the machine were experimented with as early as 700-650 B.C.

 A distinct group of practicing architects and academics whose areas of expertise include the making of cities and their buildings from antiquity to today.

 The Rome Studies Program is the only foreign studies program among American university architecture schools required for all students.

-The future home of the School of Architecture emodies our mission to educate architects and urbanists who design and build -- not just for today's needs, but also for the benefit of future generations.
+The home of the School of Architecture embodies our mission to educate architects and urbanists who design and build -- not just for today's needs, but also for the benefit of future generations.